evansbenj/2020_GBS.md/2023_JoinMap.md

 * Click on the calculate icon in the icon toolbar; this will generate a tree with grouped markers with different stringencies (based on LOD scores but this is adjustable)
 * Right click on a node in the Grouping tree (s) that you want to focus on.
 This should be a node with lots of markers in it and with a LOD score of at least 3.
 * In the Population Menu, select "Create Groups Using the Grouping Tree".
 This creates another node in the leftmost pane called "Grouping 1" which has one or more groups within it
 * Within a "Grouping" there are one or more "Groups" (hopefully only one).
-If you click on a Group and select the "Loci" tab you can exclude identical individuals.
-Start by excluding the second identical one and keeping the first.
+If you click on a Group and select the "Loci" tab you can exclude identical individuals, but this is not necessary for the regression mapping algorithm (it is for the ML algorithm)
 * Now click on the "Fixed Orders" tab.
 Here you can load the orders beginning with an @ sign
 * Then if you click on a group you can go to the "Group" menu option and click "Calculate Map"
 * This generates a "Mapping" icon within the "Group" that has squiggly yellow pattern.
 Within this there is a map icon (purple) that contains the joint map plus one for each parent (1, 1_P1, 1_P2, green icons)